muxinc/mux-python/README.md

 # Mux Python

-Official Mux API wrapper for python projects 🐍.
+Official Mux API wrapper for python projects, supporting both Mux Data and Mux Video.

-Mux Video is an API-first platform, powered by data and designed by video experts to make beautiful video possible for every development team.
+[Mux Video](https://mux.com/video) is an API-first platform, powered by data and designed by video experts to make beautiful video possible for every development team.

+[Mux Data](https://mux.com/data) is a platform for monitoring your video streaming performance with just a few lines of code.
+Get in-depth quality of service analytics on web, mobile, and OTT devices.

 Not familiar with Mux?
 Check out https://mux.com/ for more information.